Sgt Pepper’s was, along with a handful of others, an album that changed the course of popular music forever, but was it The Beatles best?

 TRACK LISTING: 01 Sgt.
 Pepper’s Lonely Hearts Club Band * 02 With A Little Help From My Friends * 03 Lucy In The Sky With Diamonds * 04 Getting Better * 05 Fixing A Hole * 06 She’s Leaving Home * 07 Being For The Benefit Of Mr. Kite! * 08 Within You Without You * 09 When I’m Sixty Four * 10 Lovely Rita * 11 Good Morning Good Morning * 12 Sgt.
 Pepper’s Lonely Hearts Club Band (Reprise) * 13 A Day In The Life

 Probably the most written about album in the history of Rock music.. period.
-‘Sgt Peppers..’ is an album that effectively, along with The Beach Boys ‘Pet Sounds’ changed the course of popular music forever.
+‘Sgt Peppers..’ is an album, along with The Beach Boys ‘Pet Sounds’ changed the course of popular music forever.

-This album more than any other was played to death in my house in the 60’s courtesy of an older brother who was 17 back in 1967 and although not fully appreciating all its nuances then, I was enthralled by it too.
+This album more than any other was played incessantly n my house in the 60’s courtesy of my older brother.
+Although not fully appreciating all its nuances then, I was enthralled by it too.
 This coming June 2017 ‘Sgt Pepper..’ will celebrate its 50th Birthday so what better time to review this classic.

-Never before had the world’s record-buying public been subjected to an all-out assault on their already somewhat shredded senses.
+Never before had the record buying public been subjected to an assault on their already somewhat shredded senses.
 ‘Sgt Pepper..’ is generally seen as a concept album, but not so for me.
 It’s rather a collection of songs cleverly woven together to make one continuous piece of music.
-It’s a testament to not just the Beatles but also the genius of producer George Martin who along with the band took what technology they had at their disposal to its very limits.
+It’s a testament to not just the Beatles but also the genius of producer George Martin.
+He, along with the band took what technology they had at their disposal to its very limits.

-Songs such as ‘Lucy In The Sky With Diamonds’ and ‘Being For The Benefit Of Mr Kite’ positively glow, and the epic ‘A Day In The Life’ is a cleverly spliced together piece and is the Beatles at their most inventive.
-Lesser known tracks such as ‘Fixing A Hole’ and ‘Getting Better’ are in some ways a hark back to the earlier, simpler Beatles music but are full of those typically infectious Beatles hooks.
+Songs such as ‘Lucy In The Sky With Diamonds’ and ‘Being For The Benefit Of Mr Kite’ positively glow.
+The epic ‘A Day In The Life’ is a cleverly spliced together piece and is the Beatles at their most inventive.
+Lesser known tracks ‘Fixing A Hole’ and ‘Getting Better’ are a hark back to the earlier, simpler Beatles music.
+They are full of those typically infectious hooks.

-There are along the way a couple of duffers too, George Harrison’s Indian influenced jaunt ‘Within You, Without You’ is a track that truthfully outstays its welcome and ‘Good Morning, Good Morning’ smacks of filler, but everywhere else there are classics a plenty.
-From the vibrant title track and the (now) standard ‘With A Little Help From My Friends’, and even with Ringo’s nasally vocals it’s still a charmer, and as well as the comfy as an old pair of slippers.
-‘When I’m Sixty Four’, ‘Sgt Pepper..’ is still for me a piece of art that delivers on multiple levels.
+There’s the vibrant title track and the (now) standard ‘With A Little Help From My Friends’.
+Even with Ringo’s nasally vocals it’s still a charmer.
+Not forgetting the comfy as an old pair of slippers.
+‘When I’m Sixty Four’.
+Overall, ‘Sgt Pepper..’ is still a piece of art that delivers on multiple levels.

-50 years old and now showing definite signs of aging, but without a shadow of a doubt one of the most important albums ever released.
-A standard had been well and truly set, and with this album, The Beatles left most of their contemporaries floundering in their (considerable) wake.
+50 years old and showing definite signs of aging, it’s classed as one of the most important albums ever released.
+A standard had been well and truly set.
+With this album, The Beatles left most of their contemporaries floundering in their (considerable) wake.